Chronicle20/gms-83-dll/README.md

 ### enable-minimize
 Allow the minimize button to be used in the windowed application.

+### high-resolution
+Move client to use 1920x1080 as the expected resolution.
+UI.wz edits will be necessary for things to look fully proper.

 ### no-beginner-party-block
 Removes restriction on Beginners from joining / creating parties.
 There may be server-side checks that need to be removed / configured depending on source.

 ### no-enter-mts-map-restriction
 Removes restriction on entering MTS on certain maps.